katia317/CSO/README.md

 ## Skilled Nursing Facility (SNF)
 A facility which provides skilled nursing care, continuous skilled nursing observations, restorative nursing, and other services under professional direction with frequent medical supervision.
 These facilities are licensed by IDPH and certified by HFS for Medicaid participation.

 ## Skilled Nursing Facility for Pediatric Residents (SNF/PED)
 A facility which provides skilled nursing care to individuals generally under 22 years of age.
 These facilities are licensed by IDPH, and are certified by HFS.

+## Speech Therapy (ST) (52S)
+Speech Therapy is a therapeutic intervention aimed at improving an individual's ability to communicate effectively, including addressing issues related to speech, language, voice, fluency, and swallowing.
+It is typically conducted by a licensed professional known as a *speech-language pathologist (SLP)* or *speech therapist*.
+The therapy helps individuals of all ages who may have difficulty with speaking, understanding language, or using their voice properly.

-## Speech-Language Pathologist
+## Speech-Language Pathologist (SLP) / Speech Therapist
 A professional who is licensed or registered with the Illinois Department of Financial and Professional Regulation as a speech-language pathologist.

 ## State Guardian, Office of  (OSG)